-The Franklin Historical Society, and its efforts to establish, maintain, and improve the Historical Village at Lions Legend Park.
+• The Franklin Historical Society, and its efforts to establish, maintain, and improve the Historical Village at Lions Legend Park.
 The Franklin Historical Society was instrumental in the establishment of the Historical Village comprised of the Sheehan-Godsell Cabin, the Old Town Hall, the Whelan School, and the St. Peters Chapel.
 The Historical Society also assists with the maintenance of these buildings.
-Furthermore, during 2010 and 2011, the Historical Society in general, and some of its members in particular, initiated an effort to establish an agricultural history/exhibit building within the Historical Village.
+Furthermore, during 2010 and 2011, the Historical Society in general, and some of its members in particular, initiated an effort to establish an agricultural history/exhibit building within the Historical

-- The Milwaukee Area Land Conservancy has been involved in many preservation, restoration, and public awareness efforts within the City of Franklin, not the least being its contributions towards the study and restoration of the Franklin Savanna, a State Natural Area located within Franklin Park. - The recently established Friends of Franklin Parks have undertaken a number of park related projects including buckthorn removal at Lions Legend Park, tree planting at Tifton Woods, and public awareness efforts such as a Franklin Parks photo contest. - The Boy Scouts of America Troop 539 has been involved in numerous Eagle Scout projects including construction of the band shell at Lions Legend Park and the flag memorial adjacent to the Franklin Public Library.
+- The Milwaukee Area Land Conservancy has been involved in many preservation, restoration, and public awareness efforts within the City of Franklin, not the least being its contributions towards the study and restoration of the Franklin Savanna, a State Natural Area located within Franklin Park. - The recently established Friends of Franklin Parks have undertaken a number of park related projects including buckthorn removal at Lions Legend Park, tree planting at Tifton Woods, and public awareness efforts such as a Franklin Parks photo contest.